Neferu I

 Her sons were Intef I and Intef II and she was a grandmother of Intef III and Queen Iah, his wife.
 She was also a great-grandmother of Neferu II.

 She is mentioned on one stela.

-It is possible that she is the same as the Queen Neferukayet, who is thought to be wife of Intef II.
+It is possible that she is the same as the Queen Neferukayet, who is thought to be the wife of Intef II.
 Her titles would be then: "King's wife, his beloved", "King's daughter" and "Royal Ornament".